Darshan-Rajanna/Darshan-Rajanna/README.md

 ### 📝 **About Me**:
 - 🔭 **Currently Working On**: Full-Stack Projects and AI-based Applications and learning Java Software Development.
 - 🎓 **Education**: Bachelor of Engineering in Computer Science, Sambhram Institute of Technology.
-- 💼 **Career Goal**: To excel as a Python Web Developer and contribute to AI advancements.
+- 💼 **Career Goal**: To excel as a Python/Java Developer and contribute to AI advancements.
-- ✍️ **Interests**: Web Development, Machine Learning, and Creative Problem Solving.
+- ✍️ **Interests**: Software Development, Machine Learning, and Creative Problem Solving.

 ---